Ahmad Khan Bangash: Personal life

 Ahmad Khan's first wife was Dulhin Begum, through whom he had his sons Mahmud Khan and Rustan Khan.
 Mahmud Khan greatly assisted his father in the re-conquest of Farrukhabad from Awadh.

 When one of Naval Rai's escorts tried to curse the men of Ahmad Khan in Pashto, they had heard his speech but did not understand its words, and required a translator to understand him.

 Ahmad Khan married his fourth wife Khair-un-nissa around 1756.
-Khair-un-nissa was the adopted daughter of Yakut Khan, one of Ahmad Khan's salves and reportedly a descendant of Khan Jahan Khan Lodi, the principal Afghan noble during the reign of Mughal emperor Shah Jahan.
+Khair-un-nissa was the adopted daughter of Yakut Khan, one of Ahmad Khan's slaves and reportedly a descendant of Khan Jahan Khan Lodi, the principal Afghan noble during the reign of Mughal emperor Shah Jahan.
 Khair-un-nissa was sixteen when he married her; they had a son around 1757-1758, who was named Diler Himmat Khan.
 Later, Diler Himmat Khan succeeded him as Nawab of Farrukhabad.

 The celebrated Urdu poets, Mirza Sauda and Mir Soz were in the employ of Ahmad Khan Bangash.